sharikjavid/kotto/README.md

 // prints: shakespeare
 ```

-will print "shakespeare"!In those sorts of situations, it is often better to define an explicit agent with
+will print "shakespeare"!

-multiple methods as in [hello-world-interactive.ts](./examples/hello-world-interactive.ts)
+It is often better to define an explicit agent with multiple methods as in [hello-world-interactive.ts](./examples/hello-world-interactive.ts)

 ### Exceptions